Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Discussion

-\section{Discussion}
+\section{\uppercase {Discussion}}

-Our proposed S-WGAN with dilated convolution and Wasserstein-perceptual loss function outperforms the state-of-the-art results.
+Our proposed S-WGAN with dilated convolution and skip connections trained end-to-end with Wasserstein-perceptual loss function outperforms the state-of-the-art.
 Our model can learn the end-to-end mapping of input images from a large-scale dataset to predict missing pixels of the binary mask regions on the image.
 Our S-WGAN automatically learns and identifies missing pixels from the input and encodes them as feature representations, to be reconstructed in the decoder.
 Skip connections help to transfer image details forwardly and find local minimum by backward propagation.

 Our experiments show the benefit of skip connection combined with Wasserstein-perceptual loss for image inpainting.
 We have visually compared our proposed method with state of the art \cite{pathak2016context,liu2018image} in Figure~\ref{fig:results}.
-To verify the effectiveness of our network, we carried out experiments with regular convolutions and used the perceptual loss function in \cite{johnson2016perceptual}.
+To verify the effectiveness of our network, we carried out experiments with regular convolutions and used the $L_{f}$.
 We noticed that the images produced had checkboard artefacts with pitiable visual similarity compared to the original image, as shown in Figure~\ref{fig:results}(d).
 We introduced skip connections with dilated convolution and our new loss function and obtained improved results that are were semantically reasonable with preserved realism in all aspects.

-Compared to existing methods, our S-WGAN learns specific structures in natural images due to symmetric skip connection.
+Compared to existing methods, the generator of our S-WGAN learns specific structures in natural images by minimising $L_{p}$ with an enhanced hallucinating ability powered by symmetric skip connections.
 Based on Figure~\ref{fig:results}, our S-WGAN can handle irregularly shaped binary mask without any blurry artefacts and has shown edge-preserving and mask completion at border regions on the output images.
 Additionally, using the Wasserstein discriminator enables the overall network to perform better.
-This boost the experimental performance of our network to achieve the state-of-the-art performance in inpainting high-resolution images.
+This boost the experimental performance of our network to achieve state-of-the-art results in inpainting task on high-resolution images.